 Surface water bodies nearest the EMC Site provide for scenic and recreational uses, irrigation, and include the following:

 • The Columbia Slough is located north of NE Sandy Blvd (Zone A).
-Routine analytical testing of the slough was not included as a requirement of the EMC Consent Order, since initial testing indicated that VOCs were less than cleanup goals and testing of treated groundwater is conducted at the EMC groundwater treatment system discharge locations.
+Routine analytical testing of the slough was not included as a requirement of the EMC Consent Order, since initial testing indicated that VOCs were less than cleanup goals and testing of treated groundwater is conducted at the EMC groundwater treatment system discharge location.

 • Storm Drain Creek discharges into the Columbia Slough north of NE Sandy Blvd (Zone A).
-Historically, this creek received treated water from the West Treatment System (TSA groundwater treatment ceased in 2009) and drained to the Columbia River slough.
+Historically, this creek received treated water from the West Treatment System (TSA groundwater treatment ceased in 2009) and drained to the Columbia Slough.
 Analytical testing of the former West Treatment System discharge was conducted as part of the EMC National Pollutant Discharge Elimination (NPDES) permit.

 • Fairview Lake and Blue Lake are located to the north‐northeast of Zone A. During the early phase of the EMC remedial investigation (RI), groundwater elevation data from the two lakes were included in the groundwater modeling program.

 • Two springs (Shepard and Taggart Springs) are located on the Cascade and Dermody (former Boyd’s) properties, respectively, north of Interstate 84 (Zone C).
 These springs discharge TGA groundwater along the erosional truncation.
 Shepard Springs was contained and piped to the City of Gresham wastewater treatment plant (WWTP) as part of the Cascade TGA Remedy.
-TCE concentrations at Taggart Springs were below ROD cleanup levels and did not require further sampling or remediation.
+TCE concentrations at Taggart Springs were below TGA ROD cleanup levels and did not require further sampling or remediation.
 Taggart Springs currently is free-flowing (natural conditions).

 • Osborn Creek is located east of Zone D. Surface water samples were collected upstream of Osborn Creek at the East Ditch, with VOCs below laboratory reporting limits.
 As a result, Osborn Creek and East Ditch did not require additional sampling or remedial action and were removed from Consent Order requirements.